ajfarkas/choosely/README.md

   - `$ sass --watch ./sass:./public`

 ## Run Locally
-In order to run this application on your local machine, you need both a Node and HTTP server running.
-A simple way to do the latter is with `http-server`.
+In order to run this application on your local machine, you need the Node server running.
+You can do that from the main repo folder (`choosely/`), in a different Terminal window:

-  - `$ sudo npm install -g http-server`

-Once that's done, you can run both servers from the main repo folder (`choosely/`), in two different Terminal windows:

   - `$ node app`
-  - `$ http-server -p 8008`

 Then you can load the page in any browser by navigating to `http://localhost:8008`.

-Note: you can quit either sever in Terminal by typing `ctrl-c`.
+Note: you can quit the sever in Terminal by typing `ctrl-c`.